textileio/community/docs/index.md

   </a>
 </div>

-## ThreadsDB
+## ThreadDB

-ThreadsDB is a secure, decentralized, p2p database built on IPFS and Libp2p.
-Developers use ThreadsDB so they can spend less time configuring encryption or managing content addresses, instead ThreadsDB allows them to start building right away.
+ThreadDB is a secure, decentralized, p2p database built on IPFS and Libp2p.
+Developers use ThreadDB so they can spend less time configuring encryption or managing content addresses, instead ThreadDB allows them to start building right away.
 A familiar MongoDB/Mongoose API and simple data hosting services make dynamic data on the DWeb easy!

 #### Learn more

 <div class="txtl-options">
   <a href="/threads/introduction" class="box">
     <h5>Introduction</h5>
-    <p>Learn about ThreadsDB and how to use them in your app.</p>
+    <p>Learn about ThreadDB and how to use them in your app.</p>
   </a>
   <span class="box-space"> </span>
   <a href="/hub/app-apis" class="box">